+Pre eface x

+Ack knowledgments xi

+Sec ction I Introduction

+1 Introducing Straight Talk about Managing Business Ethics: Where We're Going and Why 2

-Introduction 2 The Financial Disaster of 2008 4 Borrowing Was Cheap 4 Real Estate Became the Investment of Choice 5 Mortgage Originators Peddled "Liar Loans" 5 Banks Securitized the Poison and Spread it Around 6 Those Who Were Supposed to Protect Us Didn't 7 Moving Beyond Cynicism Can Business Ethics Be Taught?
+Introduction 2 The Financial Disaster of 2008 4 Borrowing Was Cheap 4 Real Estate Became the Investment of Choice 5 Mortgage Originators Peddled "Liar Loans" 5 Banks Securitized the Poison and Spread It Around 6 Those Who Were Supposed to Protect Us Didn't 7 Moving Beyond Cynicism 10 Can Business Ethics Be Taught?
 14 Aren't Bad Apples the Cause of Ethical Problems in Organizations?
-14 Shouldn't Employees Already Know the Difference between Right and Wrong?
-15 Aren't Adults' Ethics Fully Formed and Unchangeable?
-16 This Book is about Managing Ethics in Business 19 Ethics and the Law 21 Why Be Ethical?
+15 Shouldn't Employees Already Know the Difference between Right and Wrong?
+16 Aren't Adults' Ethics Fully Formed and Unchangeable?
+17 This Book is About Managing Ethics in Business 20 Ethics and the Law 21 Why Be Ethical?
 Why Bother?
 Who Cares?
-21 Individuals Care about Ethics: The Motivation To Be Ethical 22 Employees Care about Ethics: Employee Attraction and Commitment 23 Managers Care about Ethics 24 Executive Leaders Care about Ethics 25 Industries Care about Ethics 26 Society Cares about Ethics: Business and Social Responsibility 26 The Importance of Trust 27 The Importance of Values 29 How This Book Is Structured 30 Conclusion 31 Discussion Questions 32
+22 Individuals Care about Ethics: The Motivation to Be Ethical 23 Employees Care about Ethics: Employee Attraction and Commitment 24 Managers Care about Ethics 25 Executive Leaders Care about Ethics 26 Industries Care about Ethics: Business and Social Responsibility 27